ipinmi/ipinmi/README.md

 I am Ipinmi.
 - 🔭 I am a data scientist, continously learning and mastering Python everyday.

-- 👯 I’m looking to collaborate on projects related to:
+- 👯 Areas of Interest
-- Natural Language Processing
+- Natural Language Processing (Multi-lingual and Multi-modal)
-- Data Engineering
 - Multilingual Speech Recognition (TTS & STT)
+- MLOps / ML Observability

 <!--
 **ipinmi/ipinmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.